Community-based Engaged Learning

-- integrates theory and practice?
+- integrate theory and practice.

-- engages students in critical reflection?
+- engage students in critical reflection.